markfink-splunk/sock-shop/README.md

 # sock-shop

 **UPDATES**

 We now have a CFN template that spins-up a Splunk Enterprise instance on an EC2 and Fargate tasks send their logs to it (instead of CloudWatch).
 Many thanks to Tim Hard for that contribution!

+To use the Splunk template, you must subscribe to Splunk Enterprise on AWS here:  https://aws.amazon.com/marketplace/pp/Splunk-Inc-Splunk-Enterprise/B00PUXWXNE

 <br/>